 Dr. Vernon Sheen has been providing comprehensive, personalized dental care for patients of all ages for over 20 years.
-Our dentist in Annapolis, MD and dental care team is dedicated to patient focused oral health care, with an emphasis on maintaining wellness through disease prevention.
+Our dentist in Annapolis, MD and dental care team are dedicated to patient-focused oral health care, with an emphasis on maintaining wellness through disease prevention.
 Our Annapolis family dentistry is your go-to for complete dental care.

 General Dental Services in Annapolis

 Dr. Sheen recommends that children begin visiting with us once the primary teeth have begun erupting and that all patients come in twice a year for routine preventive care.
-These regular visits go beyond a teeth cleaning, providing the opportunity for us to screen for other health concerns and spot developing problems early.
-Our comprehensive general dental services include:
+These regular visits go beyond teeth cleaning, providing the opportunity for us to screen for other health concerns and spot developing problems early.
+Our comprehensive general dental services include the following:

 Cosmetic Dental Services